 |Lismore||Session 1||Session 1|

-Introduces students to the application of computational and numerical methods for simulation, optimisation, linear and non-linear equations, matrices, linear systems, eigenvalues and eigenvectors.
+Introduces students to the application of computational and numerical methods for simulation, optimisation, linear and non-linear equations, differentiation and integration.
 Develops skills in applying numerical methods for solving civil engineering problems, utilising software such as Microsoft Excel and Visual Basic for Applications programming.

 The Use of Excel and Visual Basic for Applications (VBA) for Computational and Numerical Methods.